 A contract that conveys to the homeowner the RECs associated with the on-site renewable energy, or conveys to the homeowner an equivalent quantity of RECs associated with other renewable energy

+Off-site renewable energy systems.
+The renewable energy production allocated to the building shall not less than XX percent of the estimated whole-building energy use on an annual basis and shall be subject to a legally binding contract to procure qualifying off-site renewable energy from one of the following sources:

 Community renewable energy facility power production allocated to the building

 Physical renewable energy power purchase agreement power production allocated to the building.